Divi Tips #148

 Installation of DonDivi

-Then you will install DonDivi Builder from the Extensions > Add > Upload an extension, just as you can usually do.
+Then you will install DonDivi Builder from the Extensions > Add > Upload Extension tab, just as you can usually do.

-Once activated, you will find a new tab called DonDivi, located under the Divi tab.
+Once enabled, you will find a new tab called DonDivi, located under the Divi tab.

 DonDivi settings

-When you go to this tab, you will notice that there is almost no setting to perform because the modules are directly in the Visual Builder, next to the native Divi modules.
+When you go to this tab, you will notice that there are almost no settings to perform because the modules are directly in the Visual Builder, next to the native Divi modules.
 However, you can consult the documentation and download your ready-made DonDivi layouts

 Rocking Content Module (DonDivi Content Toggle)